Nodragem/Blog/content/post/gamedev/PBR_Blender_to_Unity/index.md

 - it is not optimal in terms of real-time rendering
 - I could not apply surface shaders VFX, like flame or electricity effects, on the plane.
-- the PBR parameters (e.g. color, roughness, metalness, emission) were not imported by Unity, I had to enter them manually
+- the PBR parameters (e.g. colour, roughness, metalness, emission) were not imported by Unity, I had to enter them manually
 - I could not use complex procedural materials in Blender (as I could not export them)

-A better but more involved method is to unwrap the plane's UV, and bake all the materials into PBR textures so that the plane only use one material.
+A better but more involved method is to unwrap the plane's UV and bake all the materials into PBR textures so that the plane only use one material.

 This way I could benefit from:

 - better performance using a unique material for the plane
-- an automatic import  of the PBR parameters (color, roughness, etc) as they are saved in a texture
+- an automatic import  of the PBR parameters (colour, roughness, etc) as they are saved in a texture
-- surface shader VFX as the UV are unwrapped
+- surface shader VFX as the UVs are unwrapped
 - I can work with multiple and procedural materials in Blender

 But for that to happen, I needed to find a way to bake the materials!

-In this tutorial, I am covering that problem: how to bake multiple procedural material into texture in Blender, in a way that is compatible with Unity.
-In a future tutorial, I will cover how to change the color of the plane when its color information is stored in a texture.
+In this tutorial, I am covering that problem: how to bake multiple procedural materials into textures in Blender, in a way that is compatible with Unity.
+In a future tutorial, I will cover how to change the colour of the plane when its colour information is stored in a texture.